oryx2/oryx2.github.io/about.md

 ---
-layout: page
+layout: default
 title: About me
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+To be a NoCoder for fun.